Advanced Urgent Care RN

 A reasonable accommodation is any modification or adjustment that enables you to fully participate in completing the following:

 Please submit your accommodation request and an HR Representative will contact you.

-Provide nursing care to a defined group of patients on an on-call basis, adhering to Kaiser Foundation Health Plan of Washington ambulatory Nursing Care Standards, the Nursing Code of Ethics and Kaiser Foundation Health Plan of Washington policies.
+Provide nursing care to a defined group of patients, adhering to Kaiser Foundation Health Plan of Washington ambulatory Nursing Care Standards, the Nursing Code of Ethics and Kaiser Foundation Health Plan of Washington policies.
 Coordinate and facilitate Health Care services for the patient in other segments of the Health Care delivery system.
 Provide and coordinate nursing care for the patient in collaboration with the Health Care team.
 The Registered Nurse is an integral member of the Health Care team, overseeing and participating in patient assessment and the formulation and implementation of the care plan.

 - Using the nursing process, provides ongoing assessment of the nursing care needs of a defined group of patients.
 Uses nursing diagnosis to describe this assessment.
 Develops a written plan of care for patient care needs.
 Assists patients and families/significant others in developing health care goals which are part of the individualized plan of care.
 Determines priorities of patient care based on essential patient needs and available resources.
 Provides nursing interventions safely and competently.
 Provides the patient and family/significant others with information preceding interventions.
 Provides telephone consultation to patients and family/significant others Provides ongoing evaluation of the patients response to care.
 Anticipates and recognizes changes in the patients status and need for nursing care.
 Modifies the individual plan of care in collaboration with the health care team.